josephswpark/final-project/README.md

 # Sneaker World

-A full stack
+A full-stack web application for sneakers to purchase rare sneakers.

-## :thinking: Why I built this
+## Why I built this :thinking:

-While attending LearningFuze's Accelerated Full Immersion Web Development Bootcamp I found myself using apps like Brainscapes and Quizlet to study the information I was learning.
-I wanted to create a flash card app for myself and future students to use and study with.
-I also wanted to create something that felt more immersive with a classroom/supplies theme and CSS animations.
-The buddy and instructor cats in the app are based on my two cats, Bacchus and Apollo!

-### 🔗 Live Demo
+### Live Demo 🔗

-Try the application live here: https://study-buddy.brandonmoy.com/
+Try the application live here: https://sneaker-world.josephswpark.dev

 ## 💻 Technologies Used